License activation (GUI client)

 - Create an API key against your local control plane (same

-/v1/api-keysflow — local admin scope). - In the GUI client wizard, choose Self-hosted, paste the URL of your control plane (e.g.
+/v1/api-keysflow — requires theaccount_ownerscope). - In the GUI client wizard, choose Self-hosted, paste the URL of your control plane (e.g.

 https://drift.your-company.internal), paste the key.